dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 ### Trouble shooting that deploy

-If everything is coming up `kubectl get pods` with a status of `Running` -- you're good to go!
+If everything is coming up in `kubectl get pods` with a status of `Running` -- you're good to go!

 If you've been toying around with the persistent volumes from my lab, and you see pods failing you might need to recreate them, I had to do `kubectl delete -f ~/glusterfs-volumes.yaml` and then `kubectl create -f ~/glusterfs-volumes.yaml`.